Ji-Hwan Bae Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in the league with a collective 9.4 strikeouts per nine innings.
+- The Astros pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.78 team ERA that ranks ninth among all MLB pitching staffs.
+- The Astros' 4.08 team ERA ranks ninth among all league pitching staffs.

-- Astros pitchers combine to surrender 11 total home runs at a clip of one per game (to rank 15th in the league).
+- Astros pitchers combine to rank 16th in baseball in home runs surrendered (14 total, 1.2 per game).

-- Javier (1-0) gets the starting nod for the Astros, his third of the season.
+- The Astros will send Urquidy (0-0) to the mound to make his third start of the season.

-- His most recent time out was on Wednesday against the Detroit Tigers, when the righty tossed six innings, surrendering one earned run while allowing five hits.
+- The righty last appeared on Friday against the Minnesota Twins, when he went 5 1/3 innings, allowing one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.